 What's happening at ski resorts in the Southern Hemisphere right now?
-The latest coronavirus situation - New Zealand
+The latest coronavirus news - New Zealand

 ◆The current situation surrounding Corona ① -Australia edition is here!